afzaldepllc/digi-era-pro/Z- Docuuments-folder/COMMUNICATION/communication-prompts.md

-your implemented code not following (when implemented the phase towoof communication module on missing things )the current flow of this project like
+use this doc to understand the complete flow of this project Z- Docuuments-folder\COMPLETE-CRUD-IMPLEMENTATION-FINAL-VERSIONE.md the current flow of this project like
   // Apply middleware (rate limiting + authentication + permissions)
     const { session, user, userEmail, isSuperAdmin } = await genericApiRoutesMiddleware(request, 'departments', 'read')